 A more effective way to use your network is a more targeted approach.
 Identify the specific need you have, and then contact people who are in a position to help you reach that specific job goal.

 For example, if you see an advertised opening for a position, go through your network and see who might be able to provide you with access to the hiring manager (or someone else who works at the company), information about that specific company (or the company’s position in the industry), or information about the specific position you’re seeking.

 You can use your network contact to make an introduction to a hiring manager — either asking them to pass along your résumé to that individual, introducing you directly, or allowing you to use their name when making an initial contact.

 I hope this preview has been helpful.
-If you’d like access to the complete report Sign up today.
+If you’d like access to the complete report Sign up for my monthly newsletter today.
 The report includes additional sections on Technology and Networking, Networking Cover Letters, Informational Interviewing and Networking in a Confidential Job Search.